typedefs/try-typedefs/README.md

 ## Build

-Use `npm install` to download the necessary dependencies and then open `index.html` to start the IDE.
+Type `npm install` to download the necessary dependencies, then do `npm run serve` to start the IDE.

 ## Examples